-Create Risk of Bias (RoB 2) traffic light tables for your systematic review.
-Add studies, assign domain-level judgments, and export a publication-ready summary table as a high-resolution PNG.
+Create Risk of Bias (RoB 2) traffic light tables and robvis-style summary bar charts for your systematic review.
+Add studies, assign judgments across 5 domains, review the percentage distribution of bias per domain, and export publication-ready PNGs.
+Autosave keeps your work safe between sessions.

 Add your studies and enter their names.
 Click each colored circle to cycle through judgments: + Low risk, ?
 Some concerns, − High risk, N/A. The Overall column should reflect the most severe domain judgment.
 When done, export the table as a high-resolution PNG for your manuscript.